GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 While events are processed, it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
 Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it is considered harmful.
-In other areas it is considered harmful because of unnecessary bloat.
+In other areas, it is considered harmful because it may introduce an unnecessary bloat.

 ##### Domain-Specific Languages

 [Domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language) allow creating reasonably deep and clear abstractions of such quality, that sometimes they could be used even by non-specialists in computer science.
-Although, the development of a good DSL, based on metaprogramming or special tools, such as [Xtext](https://en.wikipedia.org/wiki/Xtext) or Spoofax, usually requires the amount of efforts that is an order of magnitude (or two) higher than that for a regular OOP solution.
+Although, the development of a good DSL, based on metaprogramming or special tools, such as [Xtext](https://en.wikipedia.org/wiki/Xtext) or Spoofax, usually requires the amount of effort that is an order of magnitude (or two) higher than that for a regular OOP solution.
 So, more than often a DSL results in semantics, that only its authors can understand.
 Thus, more than often DSLs are considered harmful.